nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 ## Broadcasting Miniserver structure over MQTT

 If enabled, the Miniserver structure (`LoxAPP3.json`) is broadcasted over MQTT, but only once, at plugin startup.
-It uses the following topic:
+It uses the following topic structure:

 ```
 <mqtt_topic_ms>/<serialnr>/structure <LoxAPP3.json>
 ```

 If enabled, the Miniserver structure is retained by the MQTT server.
-This enables MQTT clients to receive the latest sttructure immediately after subscribing to the topic.
+This enables MQTT clients to receive the latest structure immediately after subscribing to the topic.

 ## Controling the Loxone Miniserver over MQTT